radical-cybertools/radical.entk/docs/install.rst

         pip install radical.entk

-To install a specific branch of EnTK, e.g. `devel` instead of using pip installation, you will need to clone the repository and checkout the branch.
+To install a specific branch of EnTK, e.g., `devel` instead of using pip installation, you will need to clone the repository and checkout the branch.
 You can do so using the following commands: